AdrienneNepenthe/Open-Data-Week-2018-Submission-Form-for-MozFest/CONTRIBUTING.md

-# Contributing to [Project]
+# Contributing to Open Data Week 2018 Open Call for Submissions

-Add a bit of welcome and cheer at the top
->Thank you for your interest in contributing to [Project] :tada:!
+>Thank you for your interest in contributing to this project :tada:!

-Restart your project vision here.
-Redundancy is your friend
->[Project] is ...

-Add some info on *why* people should read your contributor guidelines and *what* they are.
+>In NYC we say that NYC Open Data is for All.
+You can learn more about NYC's Open Data Program at: www.nyc.gov/opendata

+NYC Open Data is a platform run by the City of New York containing nearly 2,000 data assets published by City Agencies - from street tree data, to 311 service requests to traffic speeds - we’re putting information on how the City runs back in the hands of New Yorkers.
+Visit it at www.nyc.gov/opendata.
+To raise awareness about this resource the NYC Open Data Team partnered with the civic technology community to produce Open Data Week 2017 which engaged over 900 New Yorkers!
+We’re now asking for submissions of ideas for Open Data Week 2018 and hope we'll get lots of new ideas.
+What I'd love help with is having folks propose edits to the copy and drop-downs in the submission form - I want to make sure this is a useful open process and tool!

->This documents is a set of guidelines for contributing to [Project] on GitHub.
+>This documents is a set of guidelines for contributing to the Open Data Week 2018 Open Call for Submissions Project on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

 If your guide is long, consider adding a table of contents.